eDiscovery Best Practices: Cost of Data Storage is Declining – Or Is It?

 So, what do you think?
-Have you ever needed to file a subpoena on Twitter?
-Please share, or let us know or if you’d like to know more about a particular topic.
+Do you track GB metrics for your eDiscovery cases?
+Please share any comments you might have or if you’d like to know more about a particular topic.